chrystalio/chrystalio/README.md

 ## 👨🏻‍💻 About Me :
 - 🧠 Bangkit Academy Cohort 2024 - Cloud Computing
-- 🎓 Second-year Computer Science student from Batam, Indonesia 🇮🇩
+- 🎓 Third-year Computer Science student from Batam, Indonesia 🇮🇩
 - 💼 Full-time programmer passionate about coding
 - 🌐 Interested in everything related to Tech
 - 💬 Enthusiastic about learning and collaborating in Web Development